Thanks to Marlyn Roberts for mentioning this meme on her blog Stuff and Nonsense. LibraryThing is one of my favourite time sinks.

 86. The Prince by Niccolo Machiavelli* (Political science and political philosophy class)

-87. The Amber Spyglass by Philip Pullman
+The Amber Spyglass by Philip Pullman88.
+Beowulf by Anonymous

 89. A Farewell to Arms by Ernest Hemingway